gocreateio/honey-rfcs/text/0001-reminder.md

 > Briefly describe alternative approaches that you considered.
 If there are
 > hairy details, include them in an appendix.

-### What is the high level implementation plan?
+### What is the high-level implementation plan?

 > Describe your plan on how to deliver this feature from prototyping to GA.
 > Especially think about how to "bake" it in the open and get constant feedback
-> from users before you stabilize the APIs.
+> from users before stabilizing the APIs.
 >
 > If you have a project board with your implementation plan, this is a good
 > place to link to it.